Non-Equilibrium Quantum Many-Body Physics with Quantum Circuits: Dynamical chaos via local operator entanglement

 These lemmas imply that the leading eigenvalue of both $R_x$ and $L_x$ is $d^2$ for all unitary gates~\footnote{The operator norm bounds the spectral radius from above.}, and provide a characterisation of the corresponding eigenspace.
 Therefore, we can hope to use them to at least evaluate Eq.~\eqref{eq:rhoopTM} in the limit where one of $x_\pm$ is kept fixed and the other is large --- which means focussing on bipartitions $A\bar A$ where the boundary between $A$ and $\bar A$ is close to either the left or right edge of the causal light cone.
 Indeed, this limit can be characterised by making the replacement \be T^x \longmapsto d^{2x} \sum_{y} \ketbra{v_y}{w_y}, \ee where $\{v_y\}$ and $\{w_y\}$ are bi-orthonormal bases of the leading eigenvalue eigenspace of $T=R,L$.

 The question then is whether the eigenvectors identified in Lemma~\ref{lemma:maximalev} exhaust the leading-eigenvalue eigenspace.
-They do not do so in all cases: for example, when all the local gates are SWAPs the matrices $R_x$ and $L_x$ become proportional to the identity matrix that has $d^{8x}$ ``leading'' eigenvectors.
-However, for generic enough dual unitary circuits --- for example when $U$ is picked at random from the family in Eq.~\eqref{eq:parameterisation} --- numerics indicates that the family of Lemma~\ref{lemma:maximalev} is indeed exhaustive.
+They do not do so in all cases: for example, when all the local gates are SWAPs the matrices $R_x$ and $L_x$ become proportional to the identity matrix that has $d^{8x}$ ``leading'' eigenvectors. {More generally, a similar exponential scaling (but with a smaller exponent) is expected in the case of integrable dual-unitary circuits with one-local charge densities~\cite{foligno2025nonequilibrium}.} However, for generic enough dual unitary circuits --- for example when $U$ is picked at random from the family in Eq.~\eqref{eq:parameterisation} --- numerics indicates that the family of Lemma~\ref{lemma:maximalev} is indeed exhaustive.
 This statement is still unproven but I suspect that a proof can be found reasoning along the lines of \cite{foligno2024entanglement}, where it is shown that for randomly picked dual unitary gates the matrix \be \frac{1}{d} \fineq[-2.4ex][.65][1]{ \begin{scope}[rotate around={45:(0,0)}] \foreach \j in {0,...,4}{ \roundgate[\j][-\j][1][bottomright][orange][1] } \cstate[-.5][.5] \cstate[4.5][-4.5] \end{scope} \draw [decorate, thick, decoration = {brace}] (-0.15,.75)--++(5.9,0); \node[scale=1.5] at (2.8,1.15) {$x$}; }, \ee has a unique leading eigenvalue for all $x$.

 The above observations motivate us to formulate the following definition. \begin{definition} A family of dual-unitary local gates $\{U^{(x)}\}$ is \emph{completely chaotic} if the only eigenvectors of $R_x$ and $L_x$ corresponding to eigenvalue $d^2$ are those listed in Lemma~\ref{lemma:maximalev}.
 The corresponding circuit is a \emph{completely chaotic dual-unitary circuit}. \end{definition}